+In fiscal year 2023, the Company's Adjusted EPS decreased 28% compared to the prior year period.
+The PEO CAP increased 87% compared to the prior year period, and the non-PEO NEO CAP increased 346% compared to the prior period.
 In fiscal year 2022, the Company's Adjusted EPS decreased 14% compared to the prior year period.
 Similarly, the PEO CAP decreased 60% compared to the prior year period, and the non-PEO NEO CAP decreased 80% compared to the prior period.
 In fiscal year 2021, the Company's Adjusted EPS increased 68% compared to the prior year period.
-Similarly, the PEO CAP increased 65% compared to the prior year period, and the non-PEO NEO CAP increased 86% compared to the prior period.
+Similarly, the PEO CAP increased 65% compared to the prior year period, and the non-PEO NEO CAP increased 83% compared to the prior period.

-Required Tabular Disclosure of Most Important Measures to Determine 2022 CAP
+Required Tabular Disclosure of Most Important Measures to Determine 2023 CAP

-- · Adjusted EPS

-- · Total Stockholder Return (TSR) as compared to the S&P 500

-- · Adjusted Operating Income
+- Adjusted EPS - Total Stockholder Return (TSR) as compared to the S&P 500 - · Adjusted Operating Income - 36 2024 Proxy Statement | Mohawk Industries, Inc.